Sometimes we get our holiday cards out, sometimes not.

 - A chance to dress up.
-We even splurge and buy the girls each a special holiday dress for the photo (and the many school and holiday events and parties of the season)
+We even splurge and buy the girls each a special holiday dress for the photo (and the many school/holiday events and parties of the season).

 - A chance to have a nice family photo to frame for our home (I need to remember to order a nice large print this time in addition to the holiday cards!)

-- And a chance to share a current family photo with friends and family around the country and the world and to reach out and say hello on paper (which feels strangely personal in this age of social media) and to send out missives of real snail mail in all directions
+- And a chance to share a current family photo with friends and family around the country and the world.
+An opportunity to reach out and say hello on paper (which feels strangely personal in this age of social media) and to send out missives of real snail mail in all directions.

 It’s a chance to reconnect in a meaningful way—at least to me.

 So my goal is to get our family photo taken ASAP and get our holiday cards out this year.

 I’ve ordered the girls’ dresses from Tea Collection—one of our favorites for cute and comfy kids’ clothes.